Chukwuma Nzeogwu: Coup execution and plot failure

-After waiting for an early morning radio announcement from Major Adewale Ademoyega in Lagos which did not take place because of the failure of the coup in Lagos, Major Nzeogwu made an mid-afternoon announcement, declaring martial law in Northern Nigeria.
+After waiting for an early morning radio announcement from Major Adewale Ademoyega in Lagos which did not take place because of the failure of the coup plans for Lagos, Major Nzeogwu made a mid-afternoon announcement, declaring martial law in Northern Nigeria.

-Arrest
+Arrest and imprisonment

 Following the announcement from Kaduna, and information that Nzeogwu was gathering forces to attack Lagos which was a huge possibility at the time, Commander of the Army, Maj.
 Gen. Aguiyi Ironsi sent emissaries led by a man Maj.
 Nzeogwu heavily respected, Lt.
 Col. Conrad Nwawo, to Kaduna to negotiate peace talks with Maj.
 Nzeogwu and a possible surrender.
 Maj.
 Nzeogwu set conditions which Gen. Ironsi agreed to.
 Aguyi Ironsi assumed power, and Nzeogwu was later arrested in Lagos on 18 January 1966 contrary to agreements earlier reached between Nzeogwu and Ironsi.
-He was held in Kirikiri Maximum Security Prison in Lagos before being transferred to Aba Prison in the Eastern Region where he was released in March 1967 by Governor of the Eastern Region and future President of Biafra Chukwuemeka Ojukwu.
+He was held in Kirikiri Maximum Security Prison in Lagos.